Fork me on GitHub

 FetchContent_Declare(cpr GIT_REPOSITORY https://github.com/libcpr/cpr.git

-GIT_TAG 871ed52d350214a034f6ef8a3b8f51c5ce1bd400) # The commit hash for 1.9.0.
-Replace with the latest from: https://github.com/libcpr/cpr/releases
+GIT_TAG 1.10.5) # Replace with your desired version from: https://github.com/libcpr/cpr/releases

 FetchContent_MakeAvailable(cpr)